cesare-spinoso/project_432/README.md

 # Predicting electricity demand in the Greater Toronto Area
-This project uses time series forecasting, linear models and neural networks in an attempt to accurately predict the hourly electricity demand of the Greater Toronto Area (GTA) for a period of half a year.
+This project uses time series forecasting, linear models and neural networks in an attempt to accurately predict the hourly electricity demand of the Greater Toronto Area (GTA) for a period of half a year.<br>

 Our project relies mainly on numpy, pandas, sklearn, statsmodels and PyTorch.